-Submit the online Application for Admission: www.auckland.ac.nz/applynow
+New students should submit the online application for admission first:

+auckland.ac.nz/applynow

 Once you have met the entry requirements for the programme you have applied for, go online and accept the University's offer of a place.
 Within about 30 minutes you should be able to enrol yourself in courses online.